sahildua2305/DjangoMongoDB/README.md

 # DjangoMongoDB

-A sample blogging app using Django and MongoDB
+A simple blogging app using Django and MongoDB